MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/3/index.md

 - [x] They are added to your taxable income in the year of withdrawal.
 - [ ] They are not taxed if used for any personal expenses.

-> **Explanation:** Withdrawing from an RRSP before retirement triggers immediate taxation, adding the withdrawn amount to that year’s income.
+> **Explanation:**( Withdrawing from an RRSP before retirement triggers immediate taxation, adding the withdrawn amount to that year’s income.)

----

 ### Which plan is specifically designed to assist with savings for a beneficiary’s post-secondary education?